MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/deploy-runbooks.md

 When a runbook has been changed and is checked in by a user, an entry appears in the **Audit History** log.

 > [!TIP]
-> When a runbook has been altered to a state where it is no longer functioning, you can select the **Audit History** tab at the bottom of the Runbook Designer to see the changes that were made and then reverse them.
+> When a runbook has been altered to a state where it's no longer functioning, you can select the **Audit History** tab at the bottom of the Runbook Designer to see the changes that were made and then reverse them.

 ### To view runbook change details

-1. In the Runbook Designer, select the **Audit History** tab at the bottom, double\-click the entry item to open the **Details** dialog box.
+1. In the Runbook Designer, select the **Audit History** tab at the bottom and double\-click the entry item to open the **Details** dialog.

-2. In the **Name** column, click each item in the list to view the changes that were made.
+2. In the **Name** column, select each item in the list to view the changes that were made.

 3. When you select an item, the **Action** type displays beneath the **Activities** box.
 For example, **Action: Modified** or **Action: Added**.
 When you select the **Action: Modified** type, the **Attribute**, **Old Value**, and **New Value** are listed in the bottom text box.